Distance: 6.5 miles round trip on trail and cross country

 From the top of the false summit, we got our first glimpse of Grapevine Mountain not far away and looking very attainable.
 In a short time, we reached the summit and admired the better than expected 360 views.
 Earthquake valley, the Palomar Observatory, Granite Mountain, Whale Mountain, Cuyamaca, and distant Toro were all visible from the perch we had on Grapevine.
 Mike and I signed the register and noted the obvious benchmark and two nearby reference marks.
 While the sharp things were omnipresent, fox tails proved more troublesome.
 I spent some time removing the grass and other debris that filled my socks and shoes.
 I had to repeat that exercise a few times before the day was over.
 Ankle gaiters would have helped.
 After I finished taking photos, I stumbled on a small summit boulder falling forward into the boulder in front of me.
 I stopped myself with my left shin and right palm.
 My shin immediately swelled a little and blood oozed from both spots but neither hampered my ability to move.
 There was more damage to my ego than anything else.
 A temp check indicated it was in the low 90s.
 We halfheartedly kicked around the idea of hitting provisional Peak 3813 on the way back but decided against it.
 The heat was going to increase.

 On the way back, we scrambled down a gully to the PCT, slightly askew from our ascent track.
-The gully did offer deer bones and more light scrambling as entertainment.
+The gully did offer deer or sheep bones and more light scrambling as entertainment.
 As we descended, the heat grew quite intense.
 We stopped for short breaks in the few shady places we found.
 Instead of taking the ridge shortcut down, we continued along the trail until it intersected a use trail back to the parking lot.
 Back at the car, the final temp check of the day read 111.
 It was probably a little high since the car had been sitting in the sun for a couple of hours.
 My guess is it was only in the low 100s.
 Still, skipping Peak 3813 turned out to be a good call since spending another 30-45 minutes in the rising heat would have been, at the very least, uncomfortable.
 On the drive back, I discovered one additional parting gift: a quarter inch thorn completely buried in my calf.
 I removed it with a combination of pliers and artful digging.
 Well worth it to push my P-index to 129.